Spoke beads

-Spokey Dokeys (sometimes Spokey Dokies, Spokey Dokes, or known generically as spoke beads) are a bicycle accessory, originating in the 1980s, most popular with children.
+Spoke beads (sometimes sold as Spokey Dokies) are a bicycle accessory, originating in the 1980s, most popular with children.
 They are plastic beads that attach onto bicycle wheel spokes.

 When the bicycle user pedals at a slow speed, the beads slide up and down the spoke, resulting in noise.
-When speed is increased the beads move to the outside of the rim due to centripetal force and cease to make sound.
-They come in a variety of colors, including glow in the dark and a variety of shapes include spheres and stars.
+When speed is increased the beads move to the outside of the rim due to centrifugal force and cease to make sound.
+The beads are known for their varied colors and patterns and were mainly used aesthetically, though there was a belief that the bright beads made cyclists more visible to traffic.